Brewers vs. Athletics Player Props Betting Odds

 |0

-Bet on player props for Esteury Ruiz or other Athletics players with BetMGM.
+Bet on player props for Esteury Ruiz, Brent Rooker or other Athletics players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.